How to use diagonal lines in photography composition for dynamic photos

 Creating depth in photos with diagonal lines

-A recent trend uses this very well.
-When a woman is photographed with her arm stretched back to us, leading out of shot to the photographer, we feel that we are being taken along on her journey.
-Sometimes the photographer’s hand is also included in the frame, which makes us feel as if we are the photographer and are about to step into the scene.
+A woman is photographed with her arm stretched back to us, leading out of shot to the photographer, makes us feel that we’re being taken along on her journey.
+Sometimes the photographer’s hand is also included in the frame, which makes us feel as if we’re the photographer and are about to step into the scene.

-The sense of depth created by using diagonal lines to lead the eye momentarily suspends the reality that the photo is two dimensional.
+The sense of depth, created by using diagonal lines to lead the eye, momentarily suspends the reality that the photo is two dimensional.
 It feels more real life and three dimensional.

 That right there has got to be more interesting already!